Best Ways to Put Freelance Work on Resume

 Nevertheless, the role of freelance jobs is ambivalent due to the uncertain attitude of different employers.
 Side activities can be considered as professional development or as employment gaps.

 Therefore, listing such work in your resume may be a questionable decision.
 You may be certain about mentioning your freelance job when you can answer the following questions

 How to relate this experience to my professional field? or

 Is this experience handy for the company I’m applying to?

 In other words, your freelance experience should be relevant – only this way it can help you.

 If you decided to list your freelance work on a resume, checking out the following tips is crucial.
 It is ok not to have any idea about how to produce a quality and outstanding resume today.

 There are two essential aspects of listing freelance work on a resume.
-It is important to list your latest or current projects first and then move to the previous one.
+It is important to list your latest or current projects first and then move to the previous ones.

-For the long-term freelance jobs, such approach is less suitable as these jobs act as a simple job of a simple employee.
+For long-term freelance jobs, such an approach is less suitable as these jobs act as simple jobs of a simple employee.
 The only thing – you aren’t an employee.
 Still, it has a clear position and title as well as a regular one.